Notion Linked Databases: A Complete Guide

 How to create a linked database

-To create a Notion linked database, the first step is obviously to create your main database if you don’t have already.
+To create a Notion linked database, the first step is obviously to create your main (master) database if you don’t have already.
 Then, go to the page or workspace where you want to link to the database, and add a "Linked Database" block.
-This can be done using /linked shortcut.
+This can be done using /linked keyboard shortcut.
 From there, you can select the database you want to link to and choose the view you want to display.

 When you select an already existing view, it will duplicate this view from the original database.
 So any changes you’ll make to this view won’t change the original view: they are now distinct views.